DevilGod129/AI_assignment/README.md

 # Company Information Extraction System

-A robust AI-powered system that leverages Google's Gemini API to extract essential company details from textual content and generates structured CSV output.
-This project demonstrates the use of LangChain and intelligent agents for automated data processing and extraction.
+A robust AI-powered system that leverages Google's Gemini API with LangChain's LCEL (LangChain Expression Language) and intelligent agents to extract essential company details from textual content and generates structured CSV output.
+This project demonstrates advanced agentic workflows with tools and paragraph-level processing.

 ## 🎯 Project Overview